yasminagaye1/Chippy/GraphReport.md

 *This code does not have backtracking or recursion so how
     do retrace our steps when we make a bad move? find best move *Where does kasai fit into this?

+NOTES
+*****
+*Runners inherits runner which inherits qlearner, which inherits walker *Still dont know when and how monitor is called but thats btw *The learner should have mastered its grid and rewards just b4 we switch
+    so save the grid and its qvalues just b4 the end of  10000 moves *And b4 we start any moves in any experiment, check if the rewards in the particular setting has been seen before.
+If the pattern has been seen b4 then program chippy to follow the qtable in its movement